-Frankfurt is the biggest city in the state of Hesse, financial and business capital of Germany.
-The city is notorious for futuristic skyline and the busiest European airport.
-Comfortably positioned on the river Main, Frankfurt is the transportation and logistics center of Europe, as well an essential financial cluster for world economy.
-It is home to the European Central Bank and German Stock Exchange.
+Frankfurt is the biggest city in the State of Hessen, the financial and business capital of Germany.
+The city is notorious for its futuristic skyline and one of the busiest European airports.
+Conveniently positioned on the river Main, Frankfurt is the transportation and logistics hub of Europe and an essential financial cluster for the world economy.
+It is home to the European Central Bank and the Frankfurt Stock Exchange.

-Frankfurt is an eclectic city.
-The most avant-garde skyscrapers coexists with carefully preserved Medieval heritage, while wealthiest bankers are neighboring tech upstarts and reckless students.
-The center of the city, around the Romer square boasts exceptional cultural landscape and the museums on the River Main which attracts millions of tourists every year.
-At the same time, neighborhoods like Nordern, Sachesenhausen and Bockenheim offer traditional european charm with 19th century streets and parks.
+Frankfurt is an eclectic city filled with contrasts.
+The most avant-garde skyscrapers peacefully coexist with a carefully preserved medieval legacy, while the wealthiest bankers live side by side with auspicious students.
+The center of the city, which encircles the Romer square, boasts an exceptional cultural landscape and museums that attract millions of tourists every year.
+At the same time, neighborhoods like Nordend, Sachsenhausen, and Bockenheim offer visitors and residents charming 19th-century streets and parks.

-Frankfurt is a European powerhouse, and one of the best locations to look for a job in Germany.
-It is the backbone of international banking and finance, as well as the headquarters of many tech, chemical and pharmaceutical companies in the Rhine-Main area.
-The city is also a key transportation hub and has an impressive inventory of jobs of high-skill logistics jobs.
-The city is cosmopolitan and willing to accept employees with basic to mediocre German and positioned as an attractive destination for young professional expats.
+Frankfurt is a European powerhouse and one of the best locations to look for a job in Germany.
+It is the backbone of international banking and finance, as well as the headquarters of many tech, chemical, and pharmaceutical companies.
+The city is also a key transportation hub and always has plenty of jobs to offer for high-skilled employees from the logistics sector.
+Frankfurt is truly cosmopolitan and willing to accept newcomers with a basic to mediocre level of German.
+The city is also an attractive destination for young professional expats.

-The most pleasant time of year in Frankfurt are late spring to early autumn.
-The summer is usually warm and sunny with a median temperature of 25°C. However, be prepared for the occasional heat waves with temperatures reaching 35°C, as well as weeks with light rain.
-The winter tend to mild with rare snow.
-The temperature rarely goes below -10°C.
+The most pleasant time of the year in Frankfurt is late spring to early autumn.
+The summer is usually warm and sunny, with a median temperature of 77°F (25°C).
+However, be prepared for the occasional heat waves with temperatures reaching 95°F (35°C) and weeks with light rain.
+Winters here tend to be mild with rare snow.
+The temperature rarely goes below 14°F (-10°C).

 There are all sorts of cuisines and gourmet venues in Frankfurt.
-The most popular dining spot among the city residents is the neighborhood known as Fressgrass.
-It literally translates as munching street.
-It features a diverse array of delis, cafes and restaurants.
-It is conveniently located next to the biggest shopping centers, and is a perfect spot for a lunch break in between your shopping marathons.
-In summer this area also hosts food festivals with food stands from the local brands and street entertainment.
+The most popular dining spot among the city residents is the area known as Fressgass, the name of which — the Grazing Street speaks for itself.
+Fressgass features a diverse array of delis, cafes, and restaurants conveniently located next to the biggest shopping centers, so it’s a perfect spot for a lunch break in between your shopping spree.
+This street also hosts food festivals with stands of the local producers.

-The city is culturally and ethnically diverse, with the highest percentage of foreigners in the country, about 28% of Frankfurt residence.
-Additionally, around 51% of the population is having immigrant background.
-Frankfurt has large immigrant population from Turkey, Italy, Russia, Croatia, Bosnia, Lebanon, Morocco, Pakistan, Japan and India.
-It also has the largest Korean diaspora in Europe, as well as Germany’s largest Sri Lanka community.
-Frankfurt is historically a protestant dominated city, but since the 19th century other denominations overtook the number of protestants.
-As of 2014, around 20% of the population was protestant, 23% Catholic.
-The muslim community comprise approximately 12% of the city residents.
+The city is culturally and ethnically diverse, with the highest percentage of people with foreign citizenship in the country — they represent about 28% of Frankfurt residents.
+Additionally, around 51% of the population has immigrant background.
+Frankfurt has a large immigrant population from Turkey, Italy, Russia, Croatia, Bosnia, Lebanon, Morocco, Pakistan, Japan, and India.
+It also has the second-largest Korean diaspora in Europe, as well as Germany’s largest Sri Lankan community.
+When it comes to religion, historically, Frankfurt was a city dominated by protestants.
+Although, starting from the 19th century, other denominations overtook the number of protestants.
+As of 2014, Protestants amounted to 20% of the population, and Catholics represented 23% of inhabitants.
+The Muslim community comprises approximately 12% of the city residents.

 Frankfurt is generally safer than major metropolitan areas in the United States or Asia.
-Nevertheless, it is the city with the highest per capita crime rate in the country.
-This can be partially attributed to the bureaucratic issues.
-Any fraud concerning credit cards is registered in Frankfurt, since the majority of credit card clearing companies are based here.
-Similarly, every smuggling cases that happens in the Frankfurt airport, a main European gateway, also registered in this community.
-Violent crime rate is relatively low and concentrated around central train stations and red light district.
+Nevertheless, it’s the city with the highest crime rate per capita in the country.
+This can be partially attributed to bureaucratic issues.
+For instance, any fraud concerning credit cards is registered in Frankfurt since the majority of credit card clearing companies are based here.
+Similarly, every smuggling case that happens in the Frankfurt airport — one of the main European gateways — is also registered here.
+The violent crime rate is relatively low, with those crimes concentrated around central train stations and certain parts of Bahnhofsviertel.
 Those areas are considered the main centers of drug trafficking and other illegal activities.
-Another shady neighborhood is Galus, an area not far from the train station, avoid being here after dark.
-In general, Frankfurt is a safe city, with low frequency of actual physical crimes, follow common sense safety precautions and you should be alright.
+Generally, Frankfurt is a safe city with a low frequency of actual physical crimes — if you follow common sense safety precautions, you should be alright.

-Frankfurt s a German crossroad, where major railways and autobans intersects.
-In addition to 710,000 who reside in the city, 350,000 commute everyday, and around 3 million people from the metro area visit the city each week.
-The local airport is third-largest in Europe and a prime hub for intercontinental flights and interconnection within Europe.
-Frankfurt has branched and well-established transport infrastructure, that consists of the system of the commuter rail, underground metro, trams and buses.
-The public transit in the city is integrated into the Rhein-Main-Verkehrsverbund network that include multiple carriers which all use the same fare system.
-In such a way, you can switch 7 modes of transportation oo the single fait-ticket.
-The fares are paid in advance.
-A single way trip costs between €1.80 and €2.80, and a trip to the outskirts of town and suburbs costs between €4.65 and €9.10.
+Frankfurt is a place where all major railways and autobahns intersect in Germany.
+In addition to 710,000 residents of the city, 350,000 people commute from the metropolitan area every day.
+What’s more, around 3 million people visit the city each week from nearby towns.
+Frankfurt has a vast and well-established transport infrastructure that consists of the S-Bahn urban rail system, underground metro, trams, and buses.
+The public transit in the city is integrated with the Rhein-Main-Verkehrsverbund network that includes multiple carriers which all use the same fare system.
+Thanks to this system, you can switch up to seven modes of transportation on a single-fair ticket.
+A single ticket costs between €1.80 and €2.80, and a trip to the outskirts of town will cost you between €4.65 and €9.10.

 Sachsenhausen is known as the old center of Frankfurt.
 Its cobbled streets and small squares give the area plenty of character and a bohemian feel.
-Sachsenhausen is famous for apple wine, and it has a high concentration of bars, which is ideal for tasting tours.
-The variety of bars and cafes provide a great way of Frankfurt's nightlife.
-It also has plenty to offer for those who prefer a more relaxed pastime, such as shopping.
+Sachsenhausen is famous for apple wine, and it has a high concentration of bars, which is ideal for pub crawls and tasting tours.
+You can always head to one of the countless pubs, cafes, or clubs if you want to spend the night out.
+However, this district also has plenty to offer those who have other interests, such as shopping.
 The main retail street Schweizer Strasse provides an eclectic mix of boutiques that are perfect for picking up souvenirs to take home.
-Sachsenhausen is one of the most populated neighborhoods, popular among young people, who are attracted to this cultured district with nightlife venues.
+Sachsenhausen is one of the most populated neighborhoods, popular among young people who are attracted to this vibrant district.
 Here you can find apartments for rent for a relatively low price.